dustinpfister/blog_posts/_posts/threejs-buffer-geometry-loader.md

 ### 1.2 -  Version Numbers matter.

-I know there are a lot of projects where newer versions just patch programing mistakes, and the actual use of the project renames the same.
-This is not so true with three.js, major changes happen often.
-In this post i am using [three.js r91](https://github.com/mrdoob/three.js/tree/r91) that was release in March of 2018.
+I know there are a lot of projects where newer versions just patch programing mistakes, and the actual use of the project renames the same when it comes to the use of the public API.
+This is not so true with three.js, major changes happen often that result in code breaking changes.
+When I first wrote this post I was using [three.js r91](https://github.com/mrdoob/three.js/tree/r91) that was release in March of 2018, and the last time I edited the post I was using r127 of three.js that was released in March of 2021.

 Also in this post I am using blender 2.79 also released in March of 2018.
 When it comes to using the io_three plug-in it is important to use a late version of blender.

 ### 1.3 Why use the buffered geometry loader?